PrefectHQ/prefect/docs/orchestration/execution/storage_options.md

 ## Bitbucket

-[Bitbucket Storage](/api/latest/storage.html#bitbucket) is a storage option that uploads flows to a Bitbucket repository as `.py` files.
+[Bitbucket Storage](/api/latest/storage.html#bitbucket) is a storage option that reads flows from a GitHub repository as .py files at runtime.

 Much of the GitHub example in the [script based storage](/core/idioms/script-based.html) documentation applies to Bitbucket as well.